manell0/couronne/README.md

 - ### About:
    - About & Info page has a navigation button at the top for easier navigation on the page which is quite long.
 The page contains things like, events, explanation of the ranking system, cheating, FAQ, about us, terms and a little curiosity.

+   - Contact Us page where you can contact Couronne.

 - ### Rules & Story:
    - The page is divided into two columns, the left one is for Rules and the right for Story.